anoopamg/NewAddressCheckAppTest/README.md

 ## **AddressCheckAppTest Framework Explanation**
 This is a **Playwright end-to-end testing automation framework** designed for testing an address search application.
 Here's a clear breakdown:

+**The demo application (AddressCheckApp) should be running in localhost:3000 for this test framework to run correctly.**

 ### **1. Core Technology Stack**
 - **Playwright** (v1.59.1) - Modern browser automation framework
 - **Node.js** - Runtime environment